mackelab/tsnpe_neurips/README.md

 conda activate tsnpe_neurips
 ```

-Each subfolder is to be installed separately:
+Then, each subfolder is to be installed separately:
 ```
 cd benchmark; pip install -e .; cd .. cd sbi; pip install -e .; cd ..